 “It took me ages to fall asleep because of the racket coming from downstairs.”

-Dad was confused.
+David was confused.
 “What racket?”

-“There was somebody messing around in the cellar, moving empty barrels around.”
+“Somebody messing around in the cellar, moving empty barrels around.”

 The word ‘Poltergeist’ comes from the German meaning ‘noisy ghost’.
-Poltergeist activity includes objects being moved (or in some cases thrown), loud noises, e.g. knocking, banging, etc. This kind of spirit is also purportedly capable of biting and scratching those unfortunates who are unlucky enough to experience it.
+Poltergeist activity includes objects being moved (or in some cases thrown), loud noises, e.g. knocking, banging, etc. This kind of spirit is also purportedly capable of biting and scratching those unfortunates unlucky enough to experience it.
 Poltergeist activity often occurs in the presence of an adolescent: in a home where there is at least one teenager; one theory being that poltergeists feed off their energy, though this gives rise to claims of bored kids with nothing better to do playing pranks on adults.

-Other theories still claim poltergeists can be written off simply as the result of a vivid imagination or memory lapses.
+Other theories claim poltergeists can be written off simply as the result of a vivid imagination or memory lapses.

 In the case of the glass above, it would be an elaborate prank indeed, to get a glass to perform the kind of gymnastics mentioned.
 Not only that, but the prank would have to be set up during a shift, and not triggered beforehand.
 Who would do this?
-My parents were as much victims of the ’prank’ as anyone.
+David and Mandy were as much victims of the ’prank’ as anyone.
 So could this just be a case of imagination?
 Well, if there is a broken glass as a result, seen by multiple witnesses then I should say not.
 Which leaves us with a question: are poltergeists real?

 Have you experienced poltergeist activity yourself?
 Let us know in the comments!
 As always, I’d like this to be a serious discussion, so no jokes, memes, etc. And please be respectful of others!